 - Cut a piece of Rhizome and anchor it elsewhere.

-This method of propagation is also known as the rhizome division.
+This method of plant propagation is also known as the rhizome division.

 The Java Fern rhizomes are the powerhouse of this plant.
-The rhizome nutritionally supports the roots and the leaves.
-The rhizome in every Java fern plant is that thick base that slowly grows horizontally.
+The rhizome nutritionally supports the roots and the leaves of the plant.

 This is how to go about the rhizomes propagation:

-Using scissors, cut a piece of the parent rhizome and attach it to another driftwood or whichever suitable object you have.
+Using scissors, cut a piece of the parent Java Fern rhizome and attach it to another driftwood or whichever suitable object you have.

 - Separate new plantlets from the leaves of the mature plant and tie them elsewhere.